FXUS62 KRAH 200137

 National Weather Service Raleigh NC

-A cold front will continue to cross the area this afternoon and
+weekend.
+A cold front will approach the area from the west early

 .NEAR TERM /THROUGH TONIGHT/...

 As of 940 PM Thursday...